sigp/lighthouse/book/src/ethdenver.md

 ## Optimizations

-Optimizing Lighthouse is really rewarding, especially since you can really easy see how long operations are taking whilst the node is running with taking using [lighthouse-metrics](https://github.com/sigp/lighthouse-metrics).
+Optimizing Lighthouse is really rewarding, especially since you can easy see how long operations are taking whilst the node is running with taking using [lighthouse-metrics](https://github.com/sigp/lighthouse-metrics).

 Issue [#847](https://github.com/sigp/lighthouse/issues/847) is tracking the